zestia/ember-select-box/README.md

 ### Options

 You only need to wrap the options up in with `sb.Options` if you require extra markup for styling.
+(It's useful to use as the drop-down part of a select box).

 ```handlebars
 <sb.Options>